s-y-wu/birthday-rats/README.md

 # birthday-rats 🎂🐀

-Enter your name to create an original audio file of the ["Rats Birthday Remix"](https://youtu.be/vdVnnMOTe3Q) that sings to you!
+Customize the ["Rats Birthday Remix"](https://youtu.be/vdVnnMOTe3Q) with your own name!

 ## Instructions
 1. Download and run the Jupyter notebook